 Swearing-in of the Governor

 A Governor’s term of office is usually between four and five years, and as this term draws to a finish a new Governor is appointed.
 The Governor acts as the Queen’s representative in Western Australia, and as the head of Government, it is the Queen’s responsibility to commission the next Governor based on advice from the State Premier.

 Following the nomination of the Governor-designate, a swearing-in ceremony takes place at Government House.
-The Branch works closely with the staff of Government House to organise this event.
+The unit works closely with the staff of Government House to organise this event.